teamviewer/TeamViewerPS/Docs/Help/Set-TeamViewerPredefinedRole.md

 ## DESCRIPTION

-Set an existing role as Predefined Role.
-It allows user creation with Predefined role assigned to the new user.
+Sets an existing role as predefined role.
+Every new user will get the predefined role assigned automatically during creation.

 ## EXAMPLES